 Vitamin D vs Vitamin D3: Takeaway

-Studies suggest that Vitamin D3 is the preferred form of vitamin d supplementation.
-When you’re searching for the best vitamin d supplement, it’s important to find a supplement that is paired with a fat to maximize absorption and potency.
-If you’re not sure if you need a vitamin d supplement, it’s important to consult your physician.
+Studies suggest that Vitamin D3 is the preferred form of vitamin D supplementation.
+When you’re searching for the best vitamin D supplement, it’s important to find a supplement that is paired with fat to maximize absorption and potency.
+If you’re not sure if you need a vitamin D supplement, it’s important to consult your physician.
 The recommended dose is dependent upon your 25-hydroxyvitamin D levels, obtained from a blood panel.
 This will determine which form and dose is best for you.

 Looking for a high-quality Vitamin D3 Supplement?